-Serbia, Bosnia, Montenegro, Croatia: SEE countries ongoing large scale new power generation capacities, investors and challenges29.
-June 2015. / News Serbia Energy
+Serbia, Bosnia, Montenegro, Croatia: SEE countries ongoing large scale new power generation capacities, investors and challenges, News Serbia Energy

 Whether the Western Balkans region will be producing sufficient electricity for covering domestic needs after 2024 will primarily depend on whether the planned projects of electricity generation capacities will be implemented.